The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 - Persons performing services in foreign countries.

-All other workers are therefore protected both by federal law and by state law such as California’s multiplicity of wage orders.
+The above list is not exhaustive.
+Employers should consult with legal counsel to determine whether specific employees are exempt from any provisions of federal wage and hour requirements.
+Most other workers are protected both by federal law and by state law such as California’s multiplicity of wage orders.

 Exempt workers are paid to get the job done, not to work a set number of hours.
 Employers should not treat exempt workers like hourly employees—intensively monitoring and recording their comings and goings and checking whether they are working.
-Salaried positions are supposed to relieve employers from this hassle.
-Salaried positions are not supposed to provide a mechanism to evade overtime laws while still treating salaried employees as though they are nonexempt in terms of closely monitored working conditions.
+Exempt positions are not supposed to provide a mechanism to evade overtime laws while still treating exempt employees as though they were nonexempt in terms of closely monitored working conditions.
+Thus, employers may not simply designate any employee as exempt.
+Exempt employees typically must meet a legal standard to be classified as such, which could include meeting a duties test and a salary test.
 See, FLSA: Exemption Test Questionnaire.

-California covers the same general areas of exemption as does the FLSA, but divides the areas somewhat differently and places additional requirements on some of the exemptions.
-See, Exceptions To The General Overtime Law.
+California covers the same general areas of exemption as does the FLSA, but divides the areas somewhat differently, places additional requirements on some of the exemptions and also has several unique exemptions.
+See, Exceptions to the General Overtime Law.

-In California, white-collar exemptions (executive, administrative and professional) have both salary and duty criteria that are different from those under the FLSA.
+In California, white-collar exemptions (executive, administrative and professional) have both salary and duty criteria that differ from those under the FLSA.
 The salary component is tied to California’s minimum wage, so whenever the minimum wage goes up, employers must verify that employees classified as exempt are still exempt.
+The California state minimum wage will increase in 2014 and 2016.
 California exemptions are discussed in greater detail in “California Overtime Exemptions” below.

 Workweek and workday.
 Key to the FLSA is the definition of a workweek.
 However, California overtime law also depends on the definition of a workday.
 A workday is a consecutive 24-hour period that is consistent throughout the year.
 If the employer fails to define its own workweek, the California Labor Commissioner will use the default of Sunday through Saturday, with the workday lasting from 12:01 a.m. to midnight.
 Under certain circumstances, California allows employers to establish a workweek different from the typical workweek of five eight-hour days of work.
 See, DLSE—Glossary and Summary of Interim Wage Order—2000.